ashleyerffmeyer/gem-collector/README.md

 ## General Game Overview

-###Instructions:
+### Instructions:

--You will be given a random number at the beginning of the game.
+-The user will be given a random number called a target score at the beginning of the game.

--There are four dwarfs/gems below.
-  -By clicking on a gem you will add a specific amount of points to your total score.
+-There are four dwarfs/gems on the main game page.
+By clicking on a dwarf/gem the user will add a specific amount of points to the total score.

--You win the game by matching your total score to the random number; you lose the game if your total score goes above the random number.
+-The user wins the game by matching her total score to the random number; the user loses the game if her total score goes above the random number.
 -The value of each dwarf/gem is hidden from you until you click on it.
 -Each time when the game starts, the game will change the values of each gem.

 Languages/Libraries used: JavaScript, jQuery, CSS, HTML